arinmirza/keyostar/README.md

 ## Benchmarks
 No benchmarks are implemented due to the scope of the task.
 This will be discussed conceptually during the interview.

+## AI Disclosure

+### Implementation
+The implementation was written entirely by me.
+During the development process, I used generative AI to learn more about the technology stack, discuss and evaluate design ideas, brainstorm possible approaches, and review my code.

+### README.md
+This `README.md` was written by me and refined using generative AI for grammar, clarity, and conciseness.
+The API endpoint and environment variable tables were generated entirely with the assistance of AI.
+All AI-generated content was reviewed and verified by me for correctness.was reviewed and verified by me for correctness.